readthedocs/readthedocs.org/docs/user/guides/connecting-git-account.rst

 .. seealso::

    :doc:`/guides/setup/git-repo-automatic`
-     Learn about what a connected account with your Git provider is used for and the permissions required for connecting accounts.
+     Learn how the connected account is used for automatically configuring Git repositories and Read the Docs projects and which **permissions** that are required from your Git provider.

 Removing a connection
 ---------------------